 The International Tropical Timber Organization (ITTO) is an intergovernmental organization with headquarters in Yokohama, Japan; ITTO was established by the International Tropical Timber Agreement (ITTA) 1983 and became operational in 1987.
-Subsequent agreements (ITTA, 1994 and the current agreement, ITTA, 2006) renewed ITTO's mandate to promote the conservation and sustainable management of tropical forests and the use of and trade in tropical timber and other tropical forest products.
-Consistent with the previous agreements, the ITTA, 2006 reflects the belief that trade in tropical timber originating from sustainably managed and legally harvested forests can be a significant contributor to poverty alleviation and sustainable development, and provides incentives-as well as a possible source of financing-for financing sustainable management of tropical forests.
+Subsequent agreements (ITTA, 1994 and the current agreement, ITTA, 2006) renewed ITTO's mandate to promote the expansion and diversification of international trade from sustainably managed and legally harvested tropical forests.
+The conservation and sustainable management of tropical forests and trade in sustainable forest products can be a significant contributor to poverty alleviation and sustainable development and provides incentives-as well as a possible source of financing-for sustainable management of tropical forests.

-ITTO was established recognizing the multiple economic, environmental and social benefits provided by forests, including their potential to contribute to sustainable development through trade in products originating from sustainably managed forests.
+ITTO was established recognizing the multiple economic, environmental and social benefits provided by forests, including their potential to contribute to sustainable development through expansion and diversification of trade in products originating from sustainably managed forests.
 ITTO operates within a large, complex set of international, national and local organizations that have a variety of objectives related to forests and trade, many of which are compatible with ITTO's objectives.
 ITTO's approach is to use partnerships and networks at the international, regional, and national levels to advance its objectives.

-ITTO's core functions include: developing policies, guidelines and tools for sustainable forest management (SFM) and related trade and assisting member countries to implement them.
+ITTO's core functions include inter alia: providing an effective framework for consultation, international cooperation and policy development with regard to all relevant aspects of the world timber economy, developing policies, guidelines and tools for sustainable forest management (SFM) and related trade and assisting member countries to implement them.
 ITTO also collects, analyzes and disseminates information on all aspects of the world tropical timber economy and the sustainable management of tropical forests.
-As of July 2012, ITTO has 61 members which together represent [xx]% of world trade in tropical timber and [xx]% of the world's closed tropical forests.
+As of November 2012, ITTO has 63 members which together represent nearly 90% of world trade in tropical timber and about 40% of the world's closed tropical forests.

 This Strategic Action Plan covers the period 2013-2018 and is the first such plan following the entry into force of the ITTA, 2006.
-This plan builds on elements of ITTO's previous Action Plans3 and has four objectives:
+This plan builds on elements of ITTO's previous Action Plans1 and has four objectives:

-- Provide strategic policy guidance to the organization; this guidance is made operational through Biennial Work Programs, Thematic Programs and projects; - Communicate ITTO's objectives and priorities to member countries, stakeholders, partner organizations and the international community, including potential donors; - Provide a reference for members in developing project proposals and for donors in allocating their voluntary contributions; and - Provide a reference for producer members in developing national policies for the management of their tropical forests and forest-based industries, and for consumer members in undertaking complementary policies and actions.
+- Provide strategic policy guidance to the organization; this guidance is made operational through Biennial Work Programmes, Thematic Programmes and projects; - Communicate ITTO's objectives and priorities to member countries, stakeholders, partner organizations and the international community, including potential donors; - Provide a reference for members in developing project proposals and for donors in allocating their voluntary contributions; and - Provide a reference for producer members in developing national policies for the management of their tropical forests and forest-based industries, and for consumer members in undertaking complementary policies and actions.